Your manuscript is almost ready, and you are looking for the best book publishing company to publish your book.

 How to research for a good self-publishing company?

 - List out your most important goals.
 The goals you are hoping to achieve by publishing this novel.
-Maybe you want recognition as an author, improve standing in your professional community or open doors to various public platforms like an invitation to panel discussion, featuring in the local or national media etc.
+Maybe you want recognition as an author, improve standing in your professional community or open doors to various public platforms like an invitation to a panel discussion, featuring in the local or national media etc.

 - Determine the approx. amount of money you are willing to invest in expert publishing.